danielpaz6/Poker-Hand-Evaluator/README.md

 If we put aside different end cases for a moment, the main problem with solving the card evaluation problem is as follows:
-We want a player with higher card to win players with less good cards, and in the case of Taco we will move on to look at the next card and so on.
+We want a player with higher card to win players with less good cards, and in the case of tie we will move on to look at the next card and so on.

 However, we don't want to make comparisons every time, so we want to work with a method of assessment and scoring for each player's hand instead.